Jewish Studies Major

 The interdisciplinary approach to the major has two objectives: first, to train students in understanding various aspects of Jews and Judaism and second, to expose students to the serious investigation of topics with different disciplines and methodologies.
 The program offers a great opportunity to pursue a high-quality liberal arts education.
 In addition, the major provides an excellent foundation for students who would like to pursue Jewish Studies in graduate school, enroll in a rabbinical program, or work in Jewish organizations and communities.

-Students who declare a major in Jewish Studies will take ten courses (minimum thirty-five credit hours), and will also gain advanced language proficiency, usually in Hebrew.
+Students who declare a major in Jewish Studies will take ten courses (minimum thirty-five credit hours), and will also gain Hebrew language proficiency.
 All courses must be taken for a letter grade.

 Requirements for the major